bobbybee/rosenzweig.io/blog/diversity-at-bletchley-park.md

 Wansell, Geoffrey. *How Britain drove its greatest genius Alan Turing to suicide... just for being gay*. dailymail.
 11 Sep 2009.
 Web.
 16 May 2015.

+---

+Author's note: This paper was originally written for my combined English-History class.
+It was adapted for blog publication on 5 Feb 2017.
+I thus thank my teacher for forcing me to wr-- supporting me throughout the writing process and helping me grow as a thinker, as well as my parents for doing the same.